-But that’s not all; the oceanic climate also provides a wide range of culinary ingredients that the New Zealander is always proud of.
+But that’s not all; the oceanic climate also provides a wide range of culinary ingredients that New Zealanders are always proud of.
 And did you know that they called themself the “Kiwis” after the name of their national bird and fruit?

 So now, let’s skip the chatting and get to see how those “Kiwis” enjoy their foods!